open-telemetry/opentelemetry-specification/specification/metrics/api.md

 <a name="synchronous-instrument"></a>

-* Synchronous instruments (e.g. [Counter](#counter)) are meant to be invoked by the user (e.g. a library developer or an application developer).
+* Synchronous instruments (e.g. [Counter](#counter)) are meant to be invoked directly by the user (e.g. a library developer or an application developer).
   For example, an HTTP client could use a Counter to record the number of bytes it has received.
 [Measurements](#measurement) recorded by synchronous instruments can be associated with [Baggage](../baggage/api.md) and [Context](../context/context.md).

 <a name="asynchronous-instrument"></a>